 9. Surprises on every shopping trip

 Costco’s buyers never seem to rest on their laurels.
 I can’t think of a trip there where I didn’t find something fun, surprising and new to me.
 Highlights include a motion-operated trash can (just wave your hand to open it), a rainbow-colored set of gel pens and a three-pack of spillproof water bottles.
-I didn’t head to Costco with any of those items on my list, but that’s what keeps shopping there so much fun.
+I didn’t head to Costco with any of those items on my list, but that’s what makes shopping there so much fun.